-- Please define or describe the target community of your project (250 word maximum) - Please describe how the demographics of those benefiting from the project compare to the demographics of the larger population in that (often geographic) area (500 word maximum) - What are the major barriers to equity and access related to Public Interest Technology, as your institution and project team undertakes the proposed project? - o In what ways will your project's objectives and method address those barriers? - Describe how the proposed project will conduct recruitment, engagement, and retention activities of historically excluded communities. - What sources of bias is this project subject to?
-What mitigation strategies will be employed to combat bias and generate more equitable outcomes? - What record do you have of serving ethnically, racially, socioeconomically diverse and underrepresented populations?
-If not yet in place, describe how you would use this funding to engage, serve, and collaborate with those populations in ways that are informed by best practices.
+- Define or describe the target community of your project.
+(250-word maximum) - Describe how the traditional barriers to access of your target community are benefiting from the project compared to the demographics of the larger population in that (often geographic region) area.
+(500-word maximum) - What are the major barriers to equity and access related to public interest technology, as your institution and project team undertake the proposed project? - o In what ways will your project's objectives and method address those barriers? - How will the proposed project conduct recruitment, engagement, and retention activities of historically excluded communities? - What sources of bias is this project subject to?
+What mitigation strategies will be employed to combat bias and generate more equitable outcomes? - What record does the project team demonstrate the ability to serve ethnically, racially, socioeconomically diverse, and underrepresented populations, perhaps supported by an actionable plan informed by best practices to use this funding to engage and serve these populations?